Livingsta is a writer who focuses on anything that fascinates, provokes or interests her. She always puts forth her best efforts and focus.

-- The eye-sight of snails is very faint and they cannot hear.
+- Their eyesight is very faint and they cannot hear.

-- The largest snail found weighed two pounds and was fifteen inches long.
+- The largest snail found weighed 2 pounds and was 15 inches long.

-- Snails can live up to a maximum of fifteen years depending upon the species.
+- Snails can live up to a maximum of 15 years depending upon the species.

 - Snails travel in circles rather than following a straight line.